DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 I want there to be more movement on-screen when the player is not doing anything.
 This would make the game feel more alive and active.

+- Make use of the 'heat haze' effect that distorts the screen more.

 # Art Style of VFX

 - It's all magic